-- 106. As the NZTA is a non-voting members of regional transport committees, it would be well placed to advance a network view, encourage a regionally coherent approach, and pursue a degree of inter-regional consistency without stifling local flexibility. - 107.
-Collection arrangements would be determined by each scheme, including the technology used for collection, the back-office and payment arrangements.
-Collection will be able to be outsourced locally or contracted with the NZTA.
-NZTA vehicle registry information will continue to be available.
-Standardised data on scheme performance and revenues will need to be produced to aid in scheme monitoring and reporting.
-Ministers will need to be satisfied that they are adequate as a means of tax collection. - 108.
+- 106. Collection arrangements would be determined by each scheme, including the technology used for collection, the back-office and payment arrangements.
+Standardised data on scheme performance and revenues will need to be produced to aid in scheme monitoring and reporting. - 107.
 In addition to Minister's having to be satisfied schemes are in the public interests before recommending an Order in Council, the responsible Minister would be able to replace a scheme operator or revoke a scheme that wasn't delivering as claimed in the scheme design.
-The Minister would be assisted by an independent expert advisor, in the form of the Director of Land Transport at the NZTA.
+The Minister would be assisted by an independent expert advisor, in the form of the Commerce Commission.